-Best Places to Visit in the Ozarks
+Best Places to Visit for Formations in the Ozarks

 My first stop on the route today was Pedestal Rocks.
 My Reader’s Digest Scenic Drive book explains that “natural forces – millions of years worth – have carved the rocks so that large boulders are upheld by pillarlike ones” and that the trail is one mile long.
-It sounded pretty cool to me and “dog doable”, so off I went.
+It sounded pretty cool to me and “old dog doable”, so off I went.
 Pedestal Rocks is located in the Ozark National Forest.

 The only other items of interest at the trailhead were some “walking sticks” that looked like people had picked up and then left them at the end of the day.
 I kind of wondered why in the world you’d need walking sticks for this trail.
 I soon found out.
 In my opinion, they weren’t for walking, they were for knocking down cobwebs!!
 I’m not exaggerating when I say I walked through at minimum 50 cobwebs.
 You could not suffer from arachnophobia and do this hike.
-Spiders were everywhere (Speaking of spiders, a daddy long legs crawled across my shin as I was driving today…I nearly wrecked, it scared me so badly!!
+Spiders were everywhere (Speaking of spiders, a daddy long legs crawled across my shin as I was driving today…I nearly wrecked!
 I hope it doesn’t join me this evening).

-After about 30 minutes, I arrived at some rock ledges that overlooked a treed area and my first thought was I walked though cobwebs and sticker brush for this?!?
+After about 30 minutes, I arrived at some rock ledges that overlooked a treed area and my first thought was I walked through cobwebs and sticker brush for this?!?
 It was pretty, but not what I was expecting.
 There happened to be a geocache in the area, so I walked a little farther, while keeping in mind that the brothers I met yesterday told me, “Be careful as it is easy to get lost if you stray from the trail.”

 Alum Cove Natural Bridge Recreation Area